sjhloco/asa_acl_report/README.md

 ## Caveats

-Only extended ACLs are supported, including standard ACLs wont break it they will just be ignored like remarks statements.\
+Only extended ACLs are supported, including standard ACLs wont break it they will just be ignored like remark statements.\
 The script has been tested against the different ACE entry patterns I can think of and have come across.
-There maybe other patterns that I havent thought about and missed, to fix any of these exceptions would need to be added to section 4 (*Sanitize the data*) of the code.
+There maybe other patterns that I havent thought about and missed, to fix any of these exceptions they would need to be added to section 4 (*Sanitize the data*) of the code.